We’re sharing our vintage-inspired Kentucky Derby Tablescape today!

 and to line the moss table runner.

-I may have shared this before but using white dinner plates and changing out your salad or dessert plates is a budget and storage friendly way to create celebratory tablescapes in any season.
+Using white dinner plates and changing out your salad or dessert plates is a budget and storage-friendly way to create celebratory tablescapes in any season.

-And since we’re sharing fun facts about the Kentucky Derby and horse racing in general, it’s the only sport in which the women compete directly against the boys which makes my sweet niece super excited.
+Since we’re sharing fun facts about the Kentucky Derby, did you know it’s one of the only sports in which women compete directly against men?

-Whether you’re creating a Kentucky Derby tablescape to host a party, watching with family or skipping all the festivities to snuggle up and watch Secretariat, this weekend is sure to be a festive one.
-We can’t wait!
+So, whether you’re creating a Kentucky Derby tablescape to host a party, watching with family, wagering friendly bets, or skipping the festivities altogether in favor of snuggling up to watch Secretariat, this weekend is sure to be a festive one.